About this listing

 - We have just 1 bathroom.
 Hope you're ok to share with us!

-- The shower requires a bit of a tutorial if you're not familiar with the electric-heated showers that are common in Cusco.
+- The shower requires a bit of a tutorial if you're not familiar with the electric showers that are common in Cusco.
 The pressure is gentle but good & it gets sufficiently hot but you have to be patient.

 - Buildings are not insulated.
 And there is no central heating.
 Meaning if it's cold outside, it's cold inside too.
 Come prepared with warm clothes.

+We like to be completely upfront about our place and Cusco so you know what to expect.
 Cusco is an unpredictable place.
-It's definitely not North America, Australia or Europe!
+It's not North America, Australia or Europe.
 Sometimes unexpected and inconvenient things happen that are beyond our control.
 These situations are temporary and may never happen while you're here.
 But you never know and we hope you understand :)

 Interaction with guests

 We work from home which means we are usually around to answer any of your questions and share our knowledge about Cusco and the surrounding area.
 And we're happy to do so!

 We also offer: